-This is another oldie but goodie, timeless post.
+This is an oldie but goodie, timeless post.
 I have been asked recently, on more than one occasion, what is the best place to live in the Greater Phoenix area or what is the best area of Scottsdale real estate?
 That is a loaded question!

 Some agents will travel all over, but is that good for their buyers?
 Even though we don't even know every last detail of a specific school or HOA in our own area, a local agent will know more than an agent coming from an hour away.